 You may want to read:

 As they were singing, two ladies passed by and greeted them with a Merry Christmas, and then one of the ladies asked, “Do you think Santa can see you from the North Pole?”
-Somewhat under his breath, my 8-year old son leaned down to me and said, “No, but God can see us.”
-I smiled, encouraged he knew the difference between the two Christmases.
+Somewhat under his breath, our then eight-year old son leaned down to me and said, “No, but God can see us.”
+I smiled, encouraged that he knew the difference between the two Christmases.

-My children do not believe in the cultural Santa, or the Lion King, Ariel, and Puss-in-Boots, though they enjoy the entertainment that those characters provide.
+Our children do not believe in the cultural Santa, or The Lion King, Ariel, and Puss-in-Boots, though they enjoy the entertainment that those characters provide.
 I’m glad they can play make-believe.
-And I’m so happy they know how to imagine, as well discern the limitations of human imagination.
+I’m so happy they know how to imagine and discern while living within the limitations of human imagination.

 We have not withheld the cultural Christmas from them.
 We have a Christmas tree, Christmas lights, a Santa figurine, stockings on the mantle, and other family traditions that center on the cultural Christmas.
-One of our favorite things to do is pick and cut our special tree from The Merry Christmas Tree Farm.
+During this season, one of our favorite things to do is choose and cut our unique tree from The Merry Christmas Tree Farm.

 Then there is the other celebration in our home.
 It’s supra-seasonal, not constrained by time, place, or money.
 It is a daily celebration that runs throughout the year.
-Our enthusiasm for this kind of celebration perseveres because it comes through grace and is empowered by the gospel.
+Our enthusiasm for this kind of celebration perseveres because it comes through grace and the gospel empowers our Christocentric experience.